springworks00/computer-vision-peanut-butter/README.md

 # Object Localization without a CNN

-Attempts to identify and localize a never-seen-before object without training or pre-training a Convolutional Neural Network.
+Attempts to identify+localize a never-seen-before object without training or pre-training a Convolutional Neural Network.

 **INPUT:**
 1. A video scan of the object